zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Onboarding Domain Gateways to the central Cloud Gateway

 The Cloud Gateway must onboard all domain gateways.
-This can be done dynamically or by the static definition.
+This can be done dynamically or by static definition.
 We strongly recommend using dynamic onboarding as this onboarding method adapts better to the potentially changing environments of the customer.
-Static onboarding does not provide the functionality to actively monitor the health of the specific services (e.g. domain gateways).
+Static onboarding does not provide the functionality to actively monitor the health of  specific services (e.g. domain gateways).

 ### Dynamic Onboarding (recommended) for domain Gateways